mikavir/milestone-project1/README.md

-# **HealthCare Hub**
+# **HeartCare Hub**

-## UX
-HealthCare Hub is a responsive website that can be viewed and accessed in a wide range of devices.
-Tt is aimed to inform healthcare professionals the scope of cardiac surgery practice.
+HeartCare Hub is a responsive website that can be viewed and accessed in a wide range of devices.
+It is aimed to inform healthcare professionals the scope of cardiac surgery practice.

 ## CONTENTS